The Best Combi Boilers For Small Properties [Flats, Apartments & Houses]

 At my time working in a plumbing merchant, this was one of the most popular boilers we sold.
 And, it’s MORE than adequate for smaller properties.
 In fact, you’d be able to power an average 3 bedroomed house with a boiler like this.

-You can get on screen prices, up to 10 years warranty and other juicy extras by clicking here.
-That’s BOXT, and they’re part owned by Bosch.
-Naturally, the prices for installation from those guys, are extremely competitive.
+You can get on screen prices, up to 10 years warranty and other juicy extras by clicking here — that’s HEATABLE, and prices for installation from these guys, are extremely competitive.

 You can also read our full review of the Worcester 25i here.